-In this study, a UV-assisted desalination system was prepared with a non-porous TiO2 doped Pebax 1657 membrane.
+In this study, a UV-assisted desalination system was prepared with a non-porous TiO2-doped Pebax 1657 membrane.
 The membranes were characterized and desalination tests were performed.
-The effect of UV light and TiO2 ratio on the performance of desalination were investigated.
+The effects of UV light and TiO2 ratio on the performance of desalination were investigated.
 According to the results, TiO2 incorporation increased the membrane hydrophilicity, increased the membrane swelling values, enhanced the membrane flux and improved the salt rejection.
 Moreover, UV treatment has a positive effect on desalination performance.
-The best improvement was achieved in the results of 10 wt.% TiO2 doped membrane.
-It was found that the flux value of the UV-treated membrane having 10 wt.% TiO2 concentration was 8.2 kg/m2.h and the salt rejection value was 99.97%.
+The best improvement was achieved in the results of 10 wt.% TiO2-doped membrane.
+It was found that the flux value of the UV-treated membrane having 10 wt.% TiO2 concentration was 8.2 kg/m2·h and the salt rejection value was 99.97%.
 It was found that the prepared membrane showed excellent desalination performance.

 Photocatalytic membrane reactor (PMR) was tested for desalination with/without UV.

 In this study TiO2-doped Pebax 1657 membrane was used in PMR.

 TiO2 nanotube incorporation enhanced the flux from 4.11 kg/m2·h to 8.2 kg/m2·h.

 The conductivity of the pure water was improved from 206 μs to 21 μs by UV irradiation.